UMZE Ensemble: Activities and collaborations

-UMZE’s core mission is to perform cutting-edge contemporary works and to revive less-known classics of 20th-century music, thereby continuing the spirit of its 1911 founders in today’s context.
+UMZE’s goal is to perform contemporary works and to revive lesser known classics of 20th-century music.

 Over the past two decades, the ensemble has presented numerous world premieres and Hungarian premieres.
 It frequently commissions new pieces by Hungarian composers and features them in its programs.
 Notably, UMZE gave the first performance of György Kurtág’s song cycle Four Poems by Anna Akhmatova in New York (premiered at Carnegie Hall on 31 January 2009 as part of the Extremely Hungary festival), and in March 2023 it premiered Péter Eötvös’s work Fermata in Budapest.

 The ensemble has also taken on the task of introducing important international composers to Hungarian audiences – in many cases “paying off old debts” by staging the first Hungarian performances of works by figures such as Olivier Messiaen, Karlheinz Stockhausen, Steve Reich, David Lang, Jörg Widmann, Pierre Boulez, Edgard Varèse, Iannis Xenakis, Thomas Adès, and Luigi Nono, among others.

 At the same time, UMZE continues to champion new compositions by Hungary’s younger generation of composers, often premiering pieces by emerging talents alongside those of established masters.
 The ensemble is known for innovative projects and thematic concerts.
 Between 2006 and 2014, UMZE and Müpa Budapest (Palace of Arts) collaborated on an ambitious Hommage à Ligeti concert series, over the course of which nearly the entire oeuvre of György Ligeti was performed with the participation of numerous Hungarian and international guest artists.

 UMZE also regularly partners with other institutions on contemporary opera and theater productions.
 For example, in cooperation with Neue Oper Wien the ensemble took part in the first Hungarian stagings of Jörg Widmann’s opera Das Gesicht im Spiegel and Leonard Bernstein’s opera A Quiet Place (both in 2011–2012), providing the ensemble for their Hungarian premieres.

 In a joint production with Müpa Budapest, UMZE also performed George Benjamin’s chamber opera Into the Little Hill in Budapest, among many other such projects.
 In 2023, UMZE was one of the featured ensembles at the ISCM World New Music Days festival in Johannesburg, South Africa, reflecting its international stature.